Chart Color Schemes

 Sandhurst's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Sandhurst's health outcomes show excellent results based on AreaSearch's assessment.
+Sandhurst's health outcomes show excellent results based on AreaSearch's evaluation of mortality rates and chronic condition prevalence.

 Frequently Asked Questions - Health